bjhall/bamsta/README.md

 ## Installation

+Either download prebuilt binaries (Linux x86-64 and MacOS ARM64 only) from the release page: https://github.com/bjhall/bamsta/releases

-Compile from main branch.
+...or compile from main branch.
 Requires that the rust toolchain is installed.

 ```
 git clone https://github.com/bjhall/bamsta.git